ingo/ingo.github.io/_recipes/best_gazpacho.md

 ---
 author: Julia Moskin
 category: Sides
-description: "More of a drink than a soup, served in frosted glasses or chilled tumblers,\
+description: More of a drink than a soup, served in frosted glasses or chilled tumblers,\
   \ gazpacho is perfect when it is too hot to eat but you need cold, salt and lunch\
   \ all at the same time.
-Gazpacho is everywhere in Seville, Spain, where this recipe\
-  \ comes from, but it's not the watered-down salsa or grainy vegetable pur\xE9e often\
-  \ served in the United States.
-This version has no bread and is a creamy orange-pink\
-  \ rather than a lipstick red.
-That is because a large quantity of olive oil is required\
-  \ for making delicious gazpacho, rather than take-it-or-leave it gazpacho.
-The emulsion\
-  \ of red tomato juice, palest green cucumber juice and golden olive oil produces\
-  \ the right color and a smooth, almost fluffy texture."
 image: best_gazpacho.jpg
 image_attribution: Christopher Simpson for The New York Times
 original_title: Gazpacho, Seville Style